How I Use Scent Stacking at Home

 Scent stacking as a lifestyle philosophy

-For me, scent stacking isn’t about using more oils or creating complicated blends.
+Scent stacking isn’t about using more products or creating complicated blends.

-It’s about how scent accompanies life as it unfolds quietly, in layers.
+It’s about paying attention to how scent accompanies everyday life

-Just like light, or music, or texture, scent doesn’t need to be loud to be effective.
+Just like light or sound, scent doesn’t need to be loud to be effective.

-Scent stacking is simply the way I layer scent across spaces and moments, instead of relying on one fragrance to do everything.
+Scent stacking is the way I work with more than one scent layer over the course of a day, instead of relying on a single fragrance to do everything.

 Why one scent isn’t enough